 Previous empirical studies are often restricted to wage inequality in the manufacturing sector.
 This is an important limitation as FDI in the services sector has become increasingly important and may have different distributional effects.
 Furthermore, studies on relative wages and labor shares provide an incomplete picture on inequality, ignoring "self-employment income, property income, profits, and executive compensation" (Lindert and Williamson 2001: 34).
-We overcome these limitations by using data on broader inequality concepts available from the University of Texas Inequality Project.
+We overcome these limitations by using data on broader inequality concepts available from the University of Texas Inequality Project as well as the Standardized World Income Inequality Database (SWIID).
 The subsequent cointegration analysis also addresses causality concerns that tend to impair earlier regression analyses.